webxdc/website/src-docs/spec/sendUpdate.md

   the messaging layer may delay updates for much longer than the interval.

-- `webxdc.sendUpdateMaxPayload` is the number of bytes that the messaging layer will accept as the serialized "payload" for an update object passed into a `sendUpdate` invocation.
+- `webxdc.sendUpdateMaxSize` is the maximum number of bytes that the messaging layer will accept for a serialized `update` object passed into a `sendUpdate` invocation.

 If the messaging layer does not expose these limits then webxdc apps should assume the following defaults:

 - `sendUpdateInterval = 10000`

-- `sendUpdateMaxPayload = 128000`
+- `sendUpdateMaxSize = 128000`

 ### Examples for using sendUpdate limits